MicrosoftDocs/sql-docs/docs/linux/sql-server-ha-linux-basics.md

 To change the default logging location, modify `corosync.conf`.

 ### Planning Pacemaker clusters for SQL Server
-This section will discuss the important planning points for a Pacemaker cluster.
+This section discusses the important planning points for a Pacemaker cluster.

 #### Virtualizing Linux-based Pacemaker clusters for SQL Server
 Using virtual machines to deploy Linux-based SQL Server deployments for AGs and FCIs are covered by the same rules as their Windows Server-based counterparts.
 There is a base set of rules for supportability of virtualized SQL Server deployments provided by Microsoft in [Microsoft Support KB 956893](https://support.microsoft.com/en-us/help/956893/support-policy-for-microsoft-sql-server-products-that-are-running-in-a-hardware-virtualization-environment).
 Different hypervisors such as Microsoft’s Hyper-V and VMware’s ESXi may have different variances on top of that due to differences in the platforms themselves.